sst/guide/_chapters/manage-environment-specific-config.md

 - If the stage is `dev`, it uses the `dev` infrastructure.
 - And if stage is `featureX`, it falls back to the dev config and uses the `dev` infrastructure.

-And then in each service, we are going to pass the name of the stage, and the name of the infrastructure stage to the Lambda functions as environment variables.
+And then in each service, we are going to pass the `resourcesStage` to the Lambda functions as environment variable.
 Open up the `serverless.yml` file in any service.

 ``` yml
 ...